Harry and the Hendersons: Production

-William E. Martin first described the concept for what would become Harry and the Hendersons that he'd developed with Ezra D. Rappaport to William Dear in 1978 at a cocktail party detailing it as the story of a friendly sasquatch who moves in with a typical American family.
-After the critical and commercial failure of Timerider: The Adventure of Lyle Swann, Dear began looking for his next project and upon meeting with Martin again asked what became of his Harry and the Hendersons script which Martin still had and was envisioned by Martin and Rappaport as a sitcom in the vein of The Munsters or The Addams Family with Harry living with the Hendersons as a "big dumb cousin" and getting into conflicts hiding from the neighbors.
+William E. Martin first described the concept that he'd developed with Ezra D. Rappaport to William Dear at a cocktail party in 1978, detailing it as the story of a friendly sasquatch who moves in with a typical American family.
+In 1982, after the critical and commercial failure of Timerider: The Adventure of Lyle Swann, Dear met with Martin again and asked what became of his Harry and the Hendersons script, which Martin and Rappaport had envisioned as a sitcom in the vein of The Munsters or The Addams Family, with Harry living with the Hendersons as a "big dumb cousin" and getting into conflicts hiding from the neighbors.
 Dear acquired the script from Martin and Rappaport and began refining it as a feature film.
-Dear approached Rick Baker to design the titular Harry, and while Baker initially declined due to his work load, Baker later changed his mind and designed Harry allowing Dear to have both a finished script and designs ready to go so he could present the film to studios as a package.
-On the suggestion of Allen Daviau, Steven Spielberg hired Dear to direct the Amazing Stories episode "Mummy Daddy" with Spielberg impressed by both Dear's direction as well as his script work such as his inclusion of a second mummy character leading Spielberg to inquire about forthcoming film projects Dear was working on, which lead to Harry and the Hendersons being set up at Spielberg's Amblin Productions.
-The prospect of working with Spielberg proved to be a point of contention for Baker as he carried animosity towards Spielberg over the production of the unproduced Night Skies (which was reworked into E.T. the Extra-Terrestrial), however Dear assured Baker that since they started the movie together they would finish it together and if Baker couldn't reconcile with Spielberg they'd take the project elsewhere, ultimately Baker and Spielberg reconciled.
-Dear had to fight for his choice of John Lithgow as George Henderson as the studio wanted a bigger name to market the movie.
-Initially, Lithgow turned down the role of George, due to feeling that the first draft called for George to act "too ridiculous"; upon seeing a drawing of Harry (which appears in the film as the portrait George draws), Lithgow complimented the design and said he'd be interested in looking at a second draft which ultimately convinced him to sign on.
+Rick Baker designed the titular Harry, after initially declining due to his work load, allowing Dear to have both a finished script and designs ready to present the film to studios as a package.

+On the suggestion of Allen Daviau, Steven Spielberg hired Dear to direct the Amazing Stories episode "Mummy Daddy."
+Spielberg was impressed by Dear's direction and script work, and asked Dear about his forthcoming film projects, which lead to Harry and the Hendersons being set up at Spielberg's Amblin Productions.
+The prospect of working with Spielberg proved to be a point of contention for Baker, as he carried animosity towards Spielberg over the production of the unproduced Night Skies, which Speilberg reworked into E.T. the Extra-Terrestrial.
+Dear assured Baker that since they started the movie together they would finish it together, and if Baker couldn't reconcile with Spielberg they'd take the project elsewhere; ultimately Baker and Spielberg reconciled.

+Dear had to fight for his choice of John Lithgow as George Henderson, as the studio wanted a bigger name to market the movie.
+Lithgow initially turned down the role of George, due to feeling that the first draft called for George to act "too ridiculous"; upon seeing a drawing of Harry (which appears in the film as the portrait George draws), Lithgow complimented the design and said he'd be interested in looking at a second draft, which ultimately convinced him to sign on.